mentionm/crypto-resources/README.md

 You can create Pull Requests with your suggested additions or edits.

 **Disclaimer: Do your own due dilligence before using any of the resources provided.
 Twitter acounts to follow is a personal opinion.
-It contains many Twitter personas that shares a lot of good information.
+It contains many Twitter personas that share a lot of good information.
 However, it must be taken with a grain of salt.**

 ## ₿ Crypto